Planning an event can be a daunting task, especially when you’re

 Use budgeting apps or spreadsheets to document and categorize all expenses throughout the planning process.

-7. What if I don’t know anyone who can volunteer?
+7. What if I don’t

-Consider reaching out through social media or local community groups to find volunteers who are interested in helping.
+Consider reaching out through social media or local community groups to find volunteers who

 Conclusion